Pacific Islands Fisheries Science Center Young Scientist Opportunity

 Over the course of this internship, the student will participate in the following activities:

 Work with data streams collected during an oceanographic cruise and learn how to clean, analyze, and visualize these data.

 Sort and identify zooplankton samples collected during an oceanographic research cruise.
 Focus will be on identifying and enumerating larger taxonomic groupings with an emphasis on larval fish.

 The ideal candidate will have familiarity and interest in zooplankton identification and experience working with laboratory equipment including proficiency with operating a dissecting microscope and proper handling of zooplankton samples.
 Some project components may require proficiency with Microsoft Excel as well as working with statistical software such as R or MatLab.
 Length of internship is expected to be 12 weeks.
 An interest and established competency in seagoing scientific operations is desirable.
-Given the present ship schedule, the ideal candidate should be able to start their internship on May 4, 2020, which is a week before the scheduled sailing date.

 Project 3.
 Identifying Marine Cultural Keystone Species for the Hawaiian Archipelago

 Background and Description